Daniilms/Weather-App/README.md

 ## About

-This is Weather App.
+This is a Weather App.
 You can choose city and check for current temperature in there.

 ## Current status